 (6 class hrs/wk 3 cr) Sp

 Helps students understand the litigation

 process-both civil and criminal.
 Students

 type the pleadings to support the litigation.

-Appeals are discussed,was well as Latin
+Appeals are discussed, as well as Latin and

-and medical terms used in the legal field.
+medical terms used in the legal field.

 Office accounting collection procedures

 and bankruptcies also are explained and

 projects are typed for these areas.

-Prerequisite: OA 121B Basic Production

-Typing or equivalent, 2.588 Editing Skills
+Prerequisite: 2.588 Editing Skills for

-for Information Processing.
+Information Processing.